otto-schnurr/FileInput-swift/README.md

 	#!/usr/bin/xcrun swift -F <path-to-FileInput.framework>
     import FileInput
     for line in input() {
-    	// Newline characters are not removed.
-    	print( line )
+    	process( line )
     }

-Input file names can be specified as command line arguments.
+Input files can be specified using command line arguments.
 Otherwise, standard input is used.

 	var lines = input()
     for line in lines {
-    	print( "\(lines.filePath): \(line)" )
+    	// Newline characters are not removed from line. print( "\(lines.filePath!): \(line)" )
     }